The Art of Cable Locating

 It is when no signal can be detected from the service that the skill and art of the United Scanning technician becomes evident.
 When a cable is not live or the service being detected is a conductive pipe or some other conductive service, United Scanning’s technicians use one of a variety of methods to introduce a recognizable signal into the cable that enables them to detect its location:

-• Establish a direct connection with the cable or pipe being traced and send an AC current down it that generates an RF signal that can be used for detection.
+- Establish a direct connection with the cable or pipe being traced and send an AC current down it that generates an RF signal that can be used for detection.

 This approach relies upon knowledge of where the cable terminates and being able to safely make the direct connection.
-Where a cable has not been certified as inactive, this approach is considered unsafe and is not used.
+Where a cable has not been certified as inactive, this approach is considered unsafe and is not used. - Place a signal clamp around the cable or pipe being traced and induce an AC current in it that generates an RF signal that can be used for detection.

-This approach relies on being able to discover at least one point where the cable or pipe exists and can be safely uncovered so that the induction clamp can be placed around it.
+This approach relies on being able to discover at least one point where the cable or pipe exists and can be safely uncovered so that the induction clamp can be placed around it. - Place an induction transmitter as near as possible to the cable or pipe being transmitted which induces an AC current in it that generates an RF signal that can be used for detection.

-This approach does not rely upon knowing exactly where the cable or pipe runs but often proves more challenging as the signal will be induced in any conductive cables in the vicinity, not just the target cable or pipe.
+This approach does not rely upon knowing exactly where the cable or pipe runs but often proves more challenging as the signal will be induced in any conductive cables in the vicinity, not just the target cable or pipe. - Use passive signals to detect the position of the cable.

 This approach utilise ambient RF signals in the area, generated by such things as local power transmission and distribution, nearby radio transmitters and other passive sources of RF.